Student Conduct Policies

 - Failure to carry your CCID with you while on campus

-- Smoking: Smoking is not permitted in campus buildings, including residential facilities, or in entryways/exits where individuals entering or exiting a building can be affected by the smoke of any substance.
+- Smoking: Smoking is not permitted in campus buildings, including residential facilities, or in entryways/exits where individuals entering or exiting a building can be affected by the smoke of any substance including the use of electronic cigarettes.
 For further information or clarification regarding smoking on campus or on other college owned property please click here.

 - Vandalism/Damage: Damage is defined as the actual destruction of or harm caused to any property, regardless of intent.
 Vandalism is defined as the intentional and/or senseless damage of or harm to the property of another person or misuse of property that leads to damage.
 As damage to college property has a financial impact on the college, the repair charges and/or related fines will be assessed to the student(s) found responsible for the damage.
 If the responsible student(s) are not identified, the total cost could be divided among students present at any event or incident that results in student-caused damage to college property.
 A punitive fine may be assessed in addition to the charge for the actual cost of repair.
 For more detailed information about damages occurring in residential buildings, please refer to the Residential Life & Housing Procedures page.